Head of the Passaic

 3. RIGHT OF WAY

 a.
-A crew is deemed to be overtaking another crew when it has moved to within one length of open water of the crew ahead.
-On those portions of the course that are straight, a crew being overtaken shall move closer to the shore and allow the overtaking crew to pass.
+A boat is deemed to be overtaking another when it has moved to within one length of open water of the boat ahead.
+On those portions of the course that are straight, a boat being overtaken shall move closer to the shore and allow the overtaking boat to pass.

 b.
-Where the course turns, a crew being overtaken shall move to the outside of the turn and allow the overtaking crew to pass along the shorter path.
+Where the course turns, a boat being overtaken shall move to the outside of the turn and allow the overtaking boat to pass along the shorter path.

 c.
-Passing is not allowed, nor is the crew being overtaken required to yield, in cases where the overtaking crew’s position clearly prevents safe passage or where there is insufficient room to yield.
+Passing is not allowed, nor is the boat being overtaken required to yield, in cases where the overtaking boat’s position clearly prevents safe passage or where there is insufficient room to yield.

 d.
 Passing is not allowed within 100 meters of and under bridges.
 There are no exceptions.
 See the designated "no passing" areas on the course map.

 e.
-Care should be taken when turning around at the marshalling area or past the finish line.
+Care should be taken when turning around at the marshaling area or past the finish line.
 Boats racing have the right of way over all other boats.

 a.
-Where buoys mark the boundaries of the course, and in particular mark turns on the course, a crew shall be penalized 10 seconds for each buoy that the crew passes incorrectly.
-A crew passes a buoy incorrectly when any part of its hull passes on the wrong side of the buoy.
+Where buoys mark the boundaries of the course, and in particular mark turns on the course, a boat shall be penalized 10 seconds for each buoy passed incorrectly.
+A boat passes a buoy incorrectly when any part of its hull passes on the wrong side of the buoy.

 b.
-Crews missing the correct order at the start shall be penalized 10 seconds.
+Boats missing their correct order at the start shall be penalized 10 seconds.

 c.
-A crew that fails to yield to a crew being summoned to the starting area, or that otherwise interferes with the staging of the start, may be penalized 10 seconds by the Marshall or Starter.
+Boats failing to yield to a boat being summoned to the starting area, or otherwise interfering with the staging of the start, may be penalized 10 seconds by the Marshall or Starter.

 d.
-A crew that fails to yield to a crew having proper right of way shall be penalized 30 seconds.
+Boats failing to yield to those having proper right of way shall be penalized 30 seconds.

 e.
-A crew that crosses the starting line without its required bow number shall be penalized 60 seconds.
+Boats crossing the starting line without their required bow numbers shall be penalized 60 seconds.

 g.
-A crew that passes a bridge under an arch marked "non-navigable" shall be penalized 60 seconds.
+Boats passing a bridge under an arch marked "non-navigable" shall be penalized 60 seconds for each violation.

 a.
-All boats must be equipped with a protective "ball" on the bow.
-Boats without such bow balls will not be allowed to launch.
+All boats must be equipped with a protective "ball" on the bow or its anti-puncture equivalent as specified by the current version of the Rules of Rowing, rule 3-105, available from US Rowing.
+Boats that fail to meet this rule will not be allowed to launch.

 b.
 For boats with flexible-soled shoes attached to the foot stretchers, heels must be attached to the stretchers by a method allowing quick exit in case of emergency (“heel ties”).
 Boats will be inspected at the dock and must comply with this rule to be permitted to launch.